 Leveling the playing field

 To live well requires equal access to spaces, services and opportunities.

-- deliver inclusive projects for positive economic, health, sanitation, governance and other outcomes
+- Designing and delivering gender/GESI/GEDSI-focused projects for positive economic, health, sanitation, governance and other outcomes

-- provide a critical equity and inclusion lens to meet gender equality, disability and social inclusion (GESI/GEDSI) specific targets.
+- providing a critical equity and inclusion lens to meet gender equality, disability and social inclusion (GESI/GEDSI) specific targets.

 A passion for gender and social inclusion in Indonesia

 Sarah’s background in anthropology and psychology partly explains her technical capacity for culturally meaningful and person-centered solutions.
 Her flair for responding to the actual needs and aspirations of target communities largely comes from years of living and working with communities in remote parts of Indonesia and Papua New Guinea.

 This includes over two years of residential fieldwork in West Papua, Indonesia, for her doctoral dissertation on sexual health and moral decision making among young indigenous women.

 Her journey began as a development volunteer in the highlands of Papua…